 Did you know that there are many great places to eat in Isla Holbox?
 I spent five days in this Mexican paradise and in this article, I’ll share my favorite places to eat in Isla Holbox.

 Along the beach, you’ll find many beach clubs.
 One hip club after another, with white sheets, colorful hammocks, and luxury sunbeds.
 If you decide to eat or drink a cocktail in one of these places, it will cost you a lot of money.
 One of the locals told me about Raices.
-This also a beach club, but more the low budget version.
+This is also a beach club, but more the low-budget version.
 It has a great location on the beach, and it’s perfect to sit down and relax for a while.
 I wasn’t too crazy about the service, but the food is great and the view is fantastic.
 And, it’s also very affordable.